-Co-washing has no significant change on her hair instead it leads to more buildup on her scalp.
-So during wash days she uses clarifying shampoo to cleanse her scalp.
+Co-washing doesn't really help her hair.
+It just causes more buildup on her scalp.
+So on wash days, she uses a clarifying shampoo to clean her scalp.

-Find one quick go-to style that works for you and stick to it.
-Find something you can do in 15 minutes and which wouldn't make you frustrated during the styling process.
+Find a quick go-to hairstyle that works for you and stick to it.
+Look for something you can accomplish in 15 minutes without getting frustrated during the styling process.